 It’s not very often that I get to just write out the mundane things, but the mundane things are sometimes the best memories I want to hold onto, just for me.

 I’m sitting on a train in Oujda waiting to leave, and there’s pellets of rain slapping the windshield pretty viciously.
 Thought I’d kill some time writing and studying.
 Doubt the studying will happen, though.
 It’s been a good trip to the Algerian border (we call this part of the country “Peace Corps/Algeria,” because the Arabic here is a little more influenced by Algeria than Morocco, and well, it’s just so far away from the majority of the other volunteers).
 I got in yesterday and ate dinner at McDonald’s with my friend Meetra who is from Ohio.
 It’s always nice eating an American French Fry even if I wasn’t really a big fan of McDonald’s back in the States.
+Something about it here gives it a little more of a posh quality, believe it or not.
 Plus, I was so hungry after my taxi and bus rides that I could’ve eaten at Arby’s.
-Actually, Arby’s sounds great right now.
-Or some Wendy’s.
+Actually, Arby’s sounds great right now and I find it a little offensive when people dig on Arby’s.
+Or Wendy’s.
 Whatever, I need to avoid that topic if at all possible.